nus-cs1010/2324-s1/docs/10-assert.md

 exactly as we have written before!

 Assertion and De Morgan's law are two thinking tools that will help us reason about our code.
-We will revisit assertion again when we discuss iterative algorithms.
+We will revisit assertion when we discuss iterative algorithms.

 ## Problem Set 10